Back to all posts

 Ask questions like:

-• What skills are required for each task?
+• What skills and experience are required for each phase of work?

-For example, some projects will require specialized skills or advanced experience levels, while others require a specific team member’s involvement due to their knowledge of the client.
-This strategic consideration is essential to maximizing value across the board.
+It’s also important to think beyond roles.
+Many projects will require specialized skills or advanced experience levels, while others will benefit from a specific team member’s involvement due to their knowledge of the client.
+This helps determine whether work feels manageable or overwhelming for the people doing it.

 Remember to build buffers into your project schedule.
 If you don’t leave a little wiggle room to accommodate the unexpected, one small schedule slip can cause major disruptions.